phytec/kivy-demo/doc/tutorials/installation.rst

     tio /dev/ttyUSB<num>

 You need to replace the <num> part by the good USB number.

-You should then access the board and be able to the the following line.
+If you have any doubt check the number available with the following command:

 .. code-block:: bash

-    First line that appear on the board
+    cd /dev
+    find -name ttyUSB*

+After connecting to the board with tio.
+You should then access the board and be able to see a line asking for a password.
 The password is `root` when developping.
+Once you enter this password, you should be connected as root.

 You can then play with your device !